The Importance of Risk Management in a Scuba Diving Centre

 Conclusion

 I love my job and my business and most dive instructors do too.
-Same say it is the best job in the world and most days that is difficult to argue with.
-Risk management is vital in us retaining our jobs and our businesses and most importantly giving scuba diving a good reputation.
+Some say it is the best job in the world and most days that is difficult to argue with.
+Risk management is vital in retaining our jobs and our businesses and most importantly giving scuba diving a good reputation.

 Risk Management is the most important tool that you have to make your career in the dive industry a long, safe and happy one.